Humza Yousaf opens the door to snap Holyrood election if he wins SNP race

 However, he insisted there had to be a “consistent majority” for leaving the UK, adding: “We don’t have that at the moment.”

+It came as Mr Yousaf argued independence “can be achieved within five years” but said this would “take persuasion”.

-SNP members will begin voting tomorrow for the next party leader following the shock resignation of Nicola Sturgeon last month.
-Mr Yousaf, Kate Forbes and Ash Regan are all battling it out for the top job.
+SNP members will begin voting on Monday for the next party leader and First Minister following the shock resignation of Nicola Sturgeon last month.
+Mr Yousaf is running against Kate Forbes, the current finance secretary, and ex-community safety minister Ash Regan.

-Mr Yousaf, the current health secretary, was asked if he was “serious considering” a snap Holyrood election during an interview on the BBC's Sunday Show.
-He had made the suggestion in a newspaper interview.
+Figures published by the Mail on Sunday suggest the SNP has lost almost 50,000 members over the last three years, with 78,000 online forms due to be sent out by the company running the ballot.
+The SNP had 125,691 members in 2019.

+Mr Yousaf, who is the SNP health secretary, said an early election could be called "to test the popular will, when we believe we have that consistent majority support for independence".

-Mr Yousaf said: “To achieve independence we will use any means necessary, that is within a legal framework, of course.
+Asked if he was “seriously considering” this, he said: “To achieve independence we will use any means necessary that is within a legal framework, of course.
 So therefore, I want to empower our membership, because the process is important, I accept that.

 "I want to be talking more about policy and vision, but I accept the process is important.
 So I’ve said within the first week, we are going to set up those regional assemblies, empower our membership.
 But let’s take nothing off the table, whether it’s de facto referendum, whether it’s using the Holyrood election...”